 It’s true that meeting the health needs of individuals across generations is partly about age-related clinical factors.
 But there’s much more to consider.
 Addressing generation-specific attitudes, concerns, and preferences regarding healthcare, as well as individual non-clinical factors that impact health, is integral to member engagement and better outcomes.

-Here, we explore how organizations can improve the delivery of personalized, value-based care at scale for Millennial health populations.
+Here, we explore how organizations can improve delivery of personalized, value-based care at scale for Millennial health populations.

 What Makes Millennials Unique When It Comes to Healthcare?